By Meghan McFee and Sarah Terlaga

 However, the temp market is always changing.
 You may have a week where you have ten interviews, and then two weeks without one.

 What’s the typical length of a temp job search?
 There isn’t one.
-It could be three days or six months.
+It could be three days, six months, or more.

 It’s important to know that the number of interviews you get is market driven.
 A lack of interviews doesn’t mean you’re lacking an important characteristic or skill.
 Try not to take the radio silence personally.